foldda/charian/README.md

 Imagine you're moving house and have various household items to be moved to a new place, you would first package these items into boxes before handing them over to a courier company which will manage the transportation, and once the boxes are delivered to the new place, you would unpack the boxes and retrieve the items and place them to their designated places.

-Exchanging data using Charian is easy to understand because the process is simplar to moving house, except in this case we are packing and moving data using an Rda container (in place of a 'box').
-In such case, a data-sending client would -
+Exchanging data using Charian is easy to understand because the process is similar to the process of moving house, except in this case we are packing and moving data using an Rda container (in place of a 'box').
+In this case, a data-sending client would -
 1) obtain an Rda container object,
 2) use the Setter methods to “pack” data items that require transfer into the container, and then
 3) use the ToString method to convert the container to an RDA string.